 - ALMONDS: Add a nice crunchy texture and nutty flavor.
 Toasted in the oven the last 5-minutes.

+- What do roasted brussels sprouts taste like?
 I find the taste very similar to steamed or roasted broccoli but the flavor is deeply more complex.
-Roasting the brussels sprouts correctly yields vegetables that are crispy on the outside without overcooking the centers inside.
+Roasting the brussels sprouts correctly yields vegetables that are crispy on the outside without overcooking the centers.

-- Why didn’t my brussels sprouts get crispy?
+- Why did my crack brussels sprouts not get crispy?
 It is possible that the pan was too overcrowded.
 Overcrowding a pan prohibits air to circulate and instead, result in vegetables steaming.
 For more on this, see the caramelization step below.

 - CARAMELIZATION: Cut the brussels sprouts in half then toss them in the oil mixture.
 Place the sprouts cut side down on the pan about 1½ -2 inches apart.
 TIP: Don’t overcrowd the pan as this will result in vegetables that steam.
 The key trick is to give them enough space on the pan to allow air to circulate and crisp it.